TomasBoda/mandelbrot-set/README.md

-# Mandelbrot set with infinite zooming using multi-processing
+# Mandelbrot set with infinite zoom
 by Tomáš Boďa

 ## Functionality
-- control panel with adjustable variables
-- increase or decrease MAX_ITER count
-- switch between single-processing and multi-processing
+* adjustable max iteration count
-- infinite zoom on mouse click
+* infinite zoom on mouse click
-- displayed time needed to calculate the Mandelbrot set
+* switch between single-processing and multi-processing
+* calculation of elapsed rendering time

 ## Screenshots